Sharvil9/Crypto-Eye-Radar/README.md

 CryptoEye isn't just another crypto tracker - it's your personal financial DJ, mixing live market data with your portfolio to create the sweetest investment symphony you've ever heard!

-Whether you're HODLing Bitcoin like it's your firstborn or gambling on that new meme coin (we won't judge... much), CryptoEye has your back with real-time tracking that even your most financially responsible friend would approve of.
+<ins> Whether you're HODLing Bitcoin like it's your firstborn or gambling on that new meme coin (we won't judge... much), CryptoEye has your back with real-time tracking that even your most financially responsible friend would approve of. </ins>

 ## ✨ Features That Make You Go "Woah!"